dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 and warnings), and the dynamic semantics.
 The transformations are as
 follows:

-An abstract instance variable declaration _D_ is treated as an abstract setter declaration and/or an abstract getter declaration.
+An abstract instance variable declaration _D_ is treated as an abstract getter declaration and possibly an abstract setter declaration.
 The setter is included if and only if _D_ is non-final.
 The return type of the getter and the parameter type of the setter, if present, is the type of _D_ (*which may be declared explicitly, obtained by override inference, or defaulted to `dynamic`*).
 The parameter of the setter, if present, has the modifier `covariant` if and only if _D_ has the modifier `covariant`. _For example:_

 ```dart
 abstract class A {